 - Waitlist process

 - What stopovers and routing are allowed?

 - Alternative miles to book ANA flights

 - Other ways to redeem miles

 - What hotel points can you transfer from?

 - Can you transfer miles to someone else?

 - Do ANA miles expire?

-You can use ANA Airways Mileage Club miles to book travel on ANA, Star Alliance members, such as United Airlines, Singapore or Lufthansa, and ANA non-alliance partner airlines, for example, Etihad or Virgin Atlantic.
-Booking on non-alliance member airlines can be only be done by phone.
+You can use ANA Airways Mileage Club miles to book travel on ANA; Star Alliance members, such as United Airlines, Singapore Airlines or Lufthansa; and ANA non-alliance partner airlines including Etihad Airways or Virgin Atlantic Airways.

 |Region||Airline||Where to check award space|